Artistic Director Sean Dorsey

 Dorsey is the founder and Artistic Director of Fresh Meat Productions, a San Francisco-based arts organization that invests in the creative expression and cultural leadership of transgender and gender-nonconforming communities.
 Fresh Meat creates and commissions new work, presents performing arts programs, conducts education and engagement, and advocates for intersectional justice and equity in the Arts.

-Fresh Meat Productions’ programs include: the popular annual FRESH MEAT FESTIVAL of transgender and queer performance (June), resident company Sean Dorsey Dance’s home season concerts and touring performances, FRESH WORKS! commissions, national community residencies, and arts programs for emerging transgender artists and arts organizations.
+Fresh Meat Productions’ programs include: the popular annual FRESH MEAT FESTIVAL of transgender and queer performance (June), resident company Sean Dorsey Dance’s performances, teaching and touring; FRESH WORKS! commissions; national community residencies; co-sponsoring community arts events; national education programs; and national advocacy for intersectional trans, racial and disability justice in Dance.

 Fresh Meat Productions is invested in the liberation of all communities — we stand for trans/gender justice, racial justice, disability justice, immigrant justice, economic and social justice, and understand these as intersectional movements.